massCodeIO/documentation/docs/essentials/library.md

 # Library

-The library located in the first column consists of the main folders **InBox**, **Favorites**, **All Snippets**, **Trash**.
+The library is located in the first column, and contains the **InBox**, **Favorites**, **All Snippets** and **Trash** folders.

 ## Inbox

-This folder contains all unorganized snippets.
+This folder contains all unorganized snippets (any snippets that have not been placed in a folder).

 ## Favorites

-You can add your favorite snippets to this folder for quick access.
+This folder contains all of the snippets that you have favourited, allowing for quick access.

 ## All Snippets

-This folder contains all of your snippets.
+This folder contains all of your snippets, regardless of location.

 ## Trash